What Does it Take to Be a Speech-Language Pathologist?

 - Speech analysis software

-Those interested in being a Speech-Language Pathologist may also be interested in:
+Those thinking about becoming a Speech-Language Pathologist might also be interested in the following careers:

 Image Credit: Ghozt Tramp via Creative Commons Attribution-Share Alike 2.0 Generic